 2. Fruit leather

 Fruit leather is like the natural version of fruit roll-ups!
 Simple made from pressed fruit, it’s truly nature’s candy!
 Look for one with no artificial colors or added sugars.
+Try Bear Yoyos, or That's It Fruit Bars to name some of our faves!

 3. Nut or granola bars